How to Raise Your Credit Score in 30 Days – 20 Smart IdeasMay 25, 2019

 A total number of points — a credit score — helps predict how creditworthy you are.
 That is, how likely it is that you will repay a loan and make the payments when due.
 Your credit report is an important part of many credit scoring systems.
 Therefore, it is very important to make sure it’s accurate before you apply for a commercial loan.
 To get copies of your report, contact the three major credit reporting agencies:

-These agencies may charge you $9.00, or more, for your credit report.
+These agencies may charge you $9.00, or more for your credit report, although they can be free.

 Why Is Credit Scoring Used?